Rashidun Caliphate: Reign of Uthman

-Uthman reigned for twelve years as a caliph.
-During the first half of his reign, he was the most popular caliph among all the Rashiduns, while in the latter half of his reign, he met increasing opposition, led by the Egyptians and concentrated around Ali, who would albeit briefly, succeed Uthman as caliph.
+Uthman reigned for twelve years as caliph.
+During the first half of his reign, he had been popular, while in the latter half of his reign, he met increasing opposition, led by the Egyptians and concentrated around Ali, who would succeed Uthman as caliph.

 Uthman's most lasting project was the final compilation of the Qur'an.
 Uthman formed the committee which was tasked with producing copies of the Quran based on text that had been gathered separately on parchment, bones and rocks during the lifetime of Muhammad.
 Under his authority diacritics were written with Arabic letters so that non-native speakers of Arabic could easily read the Qur'an.
 Uthman sent copies of the sacred text to each of the Muslim cities and garrison towns and destroyed variant texts.

 Despite internal troubles, Uthman continued the wars of conquest started by Umar.
 The Rashidun army conquered North Africa from the Byzantines and even raided Spain, conquering the coastal areas of the Iberian Peninsula, as well as the islands of Rhodes and Cyprus.
 Coastal Sicily was raided in 652.
 The Rashidun army fully conquered the Sasanian Empire, and its eastern frontiers extended up to the lower Indus River.

 Assassination of Uthman

-Uthman was generous in distributing booty and land to his relatives and Companions in the Quraysh tribe.
-Governors under his jurisdiction were accused of extravagance and harsh tax collection.
-This provoked jealousy and anger among excluded Muslims, especially in Egypt and Iraq, at a time when the numbers and power of the Quraysh were being diluted by the vast new conquered lands and converts to Islam.
-Outraged at what they considered the nepotism and corruption of Uthman, protestors gathered and put Uthman's house under siege, offering Uthman a choice of abdication or death.
+Uthman was generous in distributing booty and land to his relatives and fellow companions in the Quraysh tribe.
+Governors under his jurisdiction were accused of extravagance and excessive tax collection.
+This provoked jealousy and resentment among excluded Muslims, especially in Egypt and Iraq, at a time when the numbers and power of the Quraysh were being diluted by the vast new conquered lands and converts to Islam.
+Outraged at what they considered the nepotism and corruption of Uthman, rebels from the provinces marched on Medina and put Uthman's house under siege, giving Uthman a choice between abdication or death.

-Early caliphs had no security force to protect them—no praetorian guard or even regular armed forces.
-They depended in tribal levies from the Arabs whose loyalty came from the deference due to the Caliph as a successor of the Prophet.
-When Uthman lost that deference he had little left to protect him.
-Uthman refused the rebels' demand to abdicate declaring, "it is easier for me to die than to disown a mission (the caliphate) that God has entrusted to me."
-Returning to his room, he read the Quran as the protesters broke into his house from the back and killed him.
-It was later discovered that the order to kill the rebels did not, in fact, originate from Uthman, but was, rather, part of a conspiracy to overthrow him.
+Early caliphs had no security force to protect them.
+They depended on tribal levies from the Arabs whose loyalty came from the deference due to the Caliph as a successor of Muhammad.
+When Uthman lost that deference, he had little left to protect him.
+Uthman refused the rebels' demand to abdicate, declaring instead that "it is easier for me to die than to disown a mission (the caliphate) that God has entrusted to me."
+He then returned to his room to read the Quran as the protesters broke into his house from the back and killed him.